top of page

 Google Analytics can provide more advanced insights to boost your customer support strategy and drive meaningful improvements.
 In some cases, Google Analytics has more reliable data too, which is exactly what we want!

 Google Analytics 4 (GA4) is the latest and the most powerful version of Google Analytics that you can use to gain detailed help center insights and improve self-serve rates.
+If your data team uses Google’s Looker Studio for data visualization, you can also combine help center metrics with other business data.

 So how do you set up GA4 for your Zendesk Guide pages?

-Integrate Google Analytics 4 with Zendesk Guide
+Connect Google Analytics 4 with Zendesk Guide

 Before we start, you’ll need a Zendesk Guide Professional or Enterprise plan and a custom Guide theme to integrate GA4 with your help center.